DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

       -
 - 5.2.2 Single/Multi-Factor Authentication (MFA)
 - **Authentication Methods**:
-  - Passwords Only: the least secure 😠
+  - 📗Passwords Only: the least secure 😠
-  - Password and (SMS or Voice) ☹️ SMS messages are not encrypted, meaning that they could be sniffed and captured.
+  - 📗Password and (SMS or Voice) ☹️ SMS messages are not encrypted, meaning that they could be sniffed and captured.
-  - Password and (Authenticator App, Software OATH/Tokens OTP, Hardware OATH/Tokens OTP).
+  - 📗Password and (Authenticator App, Software OATH/Tokens OTP, Hardware OATH/Tokens OTP).
 OTH tokens are one-time codes that changes every few minutes/seconds. 🙂
-  - Passwordless: It is convinient and also reduces phishing exposure.
+  - 📗Passwordless: It is convinient and also reduces phishing exposure.
 Strong passwords can be diffuclt to remember.
 Reduces password re-use.
 Passwords are also subject to replay attacks.
-The are cost concerns, and biometric privacy concerns. 😄 Examples include:
+The are cost concerns, and biometric privacy concerns.
+Passwordless authentication leverages applications and capabilities such as built-in biometric authentication mechanisms. 😄 Examples include:
-     - Windows Hello for Business: Uses biometrics and supports relying party that supports Fast ID Online FIDO v2.0 authentication
+     - 🔔Windows Hello for Business: Uses biometrics and supports relying party that supports Fast ID Online FIDO v2.0 authentication
-     - FIDO2 Security Key: Hardware that uses public-key assymetric cryptograpgy for user authentication
+     - 🔔FIDO2 Security Key: Hardware that uses 📝public-key assymetric cryptograpgy for user authentication
-     - Authenticator App: Authenticator Apps can also be used as the primary form of authentication to sign into popular cloud identities.
+     - 🔔Authenticator App: Authenticator Apps can also be used as the primary form of authentication to sign into popular cloud identities.
 It can also be used as additional verification option for self-service password reset or MFA.
 - **OATH token**: is a hardware or software-based authentication device that generates a one-time password (OTP) for secure access to systems, applications, or data.
 It is based on the OATH (Initiative for Open Authentication) standards, particularly the Time-based One-Time Password (TOTP) and HMAC-based One-Time Password (HOTP) algorithms.
   - **TOTP**: Generates OTPs based on the current time and a shared secret.
 The OTP is typically valid for a short period (e.g., 30 seconds).
   - **HOTP**: Generates OTPs based on a counter that increments each time an OTP is requested, along with a shared secret.